 While the IMO Tier III emission requirements in maritime shipping are primarily aimed at reducing nitrogen oxides (NOx) and not specifically particulate matter (PM), there is a growing trend among maritime shipping companies and contractors to reduce PM emissions using diesel particulate filters to meet the Stage V inland shipping standard, even if this is not legally required.
 This development is driven by a combination of sustainability goals, increasing public pressure, and financial incentives from governments.

 As a practical example in inland shipping, take an existing barge combination, where the first EPA Tier IV-final-certified 3512E Caterpillar engines were installed.
-These engines were then equipped with SCR catalysts and Fischer’s self-cleaning Diesel Particulate Filters (DPF).
+These engines were then equipped with SCR catalysts and the self-cleaning Diesel Particulate Filters (DPF) from our partner.
 To provide another example from a different sector, a new research vessel is also equipped with three particulate filters.

 This Diesel Particulate Filter (DPF), also known as a soot filter, is custom-designed with a focus on diversity and flexibility to serve a wide range of vessel types across various sectors.
 Examples include: ocean-going vessels, coastal shipping, cruise ships, fast ferries, offshore, inland shipping, dredging, fishing, navy, and mega yacht construction, where both existing and new ships can be equipped.